Here are the websites and products that I love and recommend.

 Lumee Illuminated Cell Phone Case I was given this Lumee case, otherwise I never would have spent the money.
 Let me tell you, though, it is completely WORTH IT!!!!
 Even if you’re not doing selfies, this case imparts the absolute greatest light on objects that you’ll be wondering how you ever photographed in low lighting before.
 I use this for restaurant food shots and at events.
 Every single time I use it, several people start talking to me about it and rush to get one.
 It’s THAT good for photography lighting (I take it off my phone for lighting when I’m using my cell phone to take photos).

-Hosting I use Bluehost as the host for my blog.
+Hosting I started with Bluehost as the host for my blog.
 It’s absolutely perfect for beginners, and works well with medium-sized blogs, too.
 You can’t beat the price!
-What you get for the cost of a latte each month is pretty incredible – and a very small price for the chance to start your own business.

 Creating Graphics/Photo Editing If you don’t have pretty pictures, it doesn’t matter what your content is like.
 People probably just won’t read your blog.
 Hard but honest truth.
 That’s why I’m thrilled that there are photo editing programs that are super easy to use.
 I tried using Photoshop for years, and it’s just too much for me to try to figure out.
 PicMonkey and Canva are blogger’s best friends!